Damarispaul/prj-p3/README.md

-# Syria Tel Customer Churn
+# Syria Telecomunicatin Customer Churn
 ## Overview
 This project focuses on developing a predictive model to identify customers at high risk of discontinuing SyriaTel’s telecommunications services
  (churn) and switching to other providers.
 Using a binary classification approach, the model will analyze historical customer behavior data to